arstrel/ticket-store/README.md

 Each service connects to a separate database and runs in a separate container.
 All the containers are orchestrated by kubernetes.
 Skaffold is used to run all the parts on local and enable rebuild/restart on code changes.
 Run `skaffold dev` to start all services on local

+If unsafe error in browser. type:

+`thisisunsafe`
+It happens because chrome detects that load balancer proxies the https request and does not trust it.

 ## Testing